 Motivated to break into the predominately white, middle-aged male travel industry, Eva sought to make a name for herself as a travel vlogger.
 Instead, she was given one when a Pakistani follower made a mash up of her videos in the country that went viral.
 Several months later, “Eva Who Loves Pakistan” went viral once again.
 Now, nine months later, Eva is championed by her strong following for changing the way foreigners view Pakistan through promotion of positive content.
 In her adopted home, she is hosting a travel documentary, producing her own travel show, and promoting sustainable tourism in Pakistan.

-Unearth Women: Can you explain how you became an overnight sensation, garnering over 400,000 followers on your social channels, and how it feels to be representing Pakistan as the most recognized foreigner stationed there?
+Unearth Women (UW): Can you explain how you became an overnight sensation, garnering over 400,000 followers on your social channels, and how it feels to be representing Pakistan as the most recognized foreigner stationed there?

 UW: Local Pakistani media calls the show you’re producing “the world’s first interactive travel show for Pakistan, combining social media, TV, live content, written words and on the ground activities.”
 What will that look like?